silicon-heaven/shv-doc/src/rpcmethods.md

 level *Service*.

-The parameter can be either *Null* (no parameter), and in such case the user info is for the current client. or it can be *Int* and in such case info is for client with matching ID.
-The *Nul* is returned in case there is no client with this ID.
+The parameter can be either *Null* (no parameter), and in such case the user info is for the current client.
+Or it can be *Int* and in such case info is for client with matching ID.
+The *Null* is returned in case there is no client with this ID.

 The provided *Map* must have at least these fields: